shieldgenerator7/AgranariTTRPG/GuideFromDnD.md

 When you hit with an attack, your target takes damage and the pain from the damage has a chance to stun them.
 If they become stunned, they wince in pain from the attack.
 They stop all channels and can’t take actions or move for a short while.
 This is comparable to making Constitution saving throws for concentration I D&D.

 To decrease your chance of getting winced, increase your Pain Tolerance.

+## Resistances provide damage reduction

+In D&D, if you have resistance to a damage type, you take half damage from it.
+In this game, resistance is a number.
+The higher your resistance to a damage type, the less than damage you take from it.
+However, no matter how much damage resistance you have, you will always take damage when hit, even if only a tiny bit.
+The formula uses the Armor formula from League of Legends.

 # Roleplay